compbio/pan-conserved_segments/README.md

 </p>

-All pan-conserved 31-mers can be downloaded in bed format, pan-conserved_seq.grch38.zip, from https://dna-discovery.stanford.edu/publicmaterial/datasets/pangenome
+All pan-conserved 31-mers can be downloaded in bed format, pst-31mer.grch38.bed.gz along with tbi index file, from https://dna-discovery.stanford.edu/publicmaterial/datasets/pangenome
 <br/>
 <br/>
 Here is the list of available files: